webdesignsbytom/fullstack-starter/README.md

 ## Docker

+`-d` detached mode so it runs in background
 `docker pull <name>` pull an Image
 `docker run <name>` run the Container
 `docker run --rm` run the container and delete when exited